khalid-naami/khalid-naami.github.io/blog/2026-05-07-julia-for-finance-guide.md

 Julia is a compiled, high-level, high-performance programming language specifically designed for numerical and scientific computing.
 For the fintech industry, this means the bridge between "Research" and "Production" has finally been built.

-1.  **C-Like Performance**: Julia’s Just-In-Time (JIT) compilation using the LLVM framework allows it to execute code at speeds that rival C and C++.
-In high-frequency trading (HFT) and real-time risk management, these milliseconds are the difference between profit and loss.
+1.  **C-Like Performance**: Julia’s Just-In-Time (JIT) compilation using the LLVM framework allows it to execute code at speeds that rival [low-latency C++ systems](/blog/c-plus-plus-quantitative-finance-low-latency-guide).
+In high-frequency trading (HFT) and real-time risk management, these milliseconds are the difference between profit and loss, surpassing even [highly optimized NumPy operations](/blog/numpy-fintech-computational-engine-finance).
 2.  **Mathematical Syntax**: Julia’s syntax is incredibly close to mathematical notation.
 This allows quants to write complex differential equations and linear algebra operations exactly as they appear in academic papers, making the code easier to read, verify, and maintain.
 3.  **Parallelism by Design**: Finance is increasingly about "Big Data."
 Julia was built with parallel and distributed computing in mind, making it effortless to scale simulations across thousands of CPU cores or GPUs.